Internet Brands: History

-Each year WebMD presents Health Heroes awards, a recognition program of health care leaders, conducted by its editorial staff.
-Recently, the annual awards have focused on a specific topic, such as children's mental health in 2022, COVID-19 frontline workers in 2021, and Social justice in health care in 2020.

-Annenberg Journalism Awards

-In 2022, WebMD also began a partnership with the USC Annenberg School for Communication and Journalism's Center For Health Journalism, establishing a reporting fund in honor of the company's long-time editor Kristy Hammam.

-Homelessness

-The company has been involved in several aspects of homeless charity, including extensive reporting, direct charity, and an annual fund raiser held in Santa Monica.

 Controversies

 vBulletin criticism

 In October 2009, Internet Brands changed the pricing structure for its vBulletin software, prompting complaints from registered users on the official forums.
 According to The Register those who complained were then banned from both the forums and from receiving support and updates, despite still having valid licences for the product.
 Internet Brands defended their position to The Register in a separate article; however, a later update to the same article stated that at least some of Internet Brands' claims were false.
 In October 2010, Internet Brands announced that it would file a lawsuit against the XenForo team claiming copyright infringement; specifically that code in XenForo was based on vBulletin code, breach of contract, and engaging in unfair business practices.
 In November 2010, Internet Brands sued Kier Darby, a lead developer of XenForo, who had previously served as a lead developer for Internet Brands' vBulletin, claiming that Kier had not returned confidential information from Internet Brands regarding the vBulletin software.
 The XenForo team has denied the claims.
 In February 2013, the lawsuit was dismissed.